Learn how to manage your Product catalog in a Project.

 - Enter the tailored values for Product name, Product description, Key for tailored data, and any Product Attributes.

-- Optional: To tailor meta information for the Product, click the Int. / Ext.
+- To tailor meta information for the Product, click the Int. / Ext.
 Search tab, enter the tailored values for URL slug, Meta title, and Meta description.

 - Click Save.